 Whenever sensitive data, such as credit card information, is transferred between Web server and client, it is desirable to have a secure, encrypted connection with authentication. mod_ssl provides strong encryption using the secure sockets layer (SSL) and transport layer security (TLS) protocols for HTTP communication between a client and the Web server.
-Using SSL/TSL, a private connection between Web server and client is established.
-Data integrity is ensured and client and server are able to authenticate each other.
+Using SSL/TLS, a private connection between Web server and client is established.
+Data integrity is ensured and client and server can authenticate each other.

 For this purpose, the server sends an SSL certificate that holds information proving the server's valid identity before any request to a URL is answered.
 In turn, this guarantees that the server is the uniquely correct end point for the communication.
 Additionally, the certificate generates an encrypted connection between client and server that can transport information without the risk of exposing sensitive, plain-text content.